rogiervd/flipsta/doc/using.rst

 *   You would like to use the :ref:`Python interface <python>` and it is not possible to get a precompiled version.
 *   You would like to use C++ to read or write files in AT&T (OpenFst) format or HTK lattice format.

-Otherwise, to use the library in C++, adding the include paths ``<Flipsta root>/*/include`` on the C++ command line will do.
+Otherwise, to use the library in C++, adding the include paths ``flipsta-build/*/include`` on the C++ command line will do.
 Note that if you use BJam, then this should be almost automatic.

 .. rubric:: Actually building the library

-Building the Flipsta library uses Boost.Build, which comes with the Boost libraries.
+Building the Flipsta library uses Boost.Build, which comes with the Boost libraries, a well-known set of C++ libraries.
 Boost.Build is a joy to use if it works, and, regretfully, a pain if it does not.
 The main command this uses is ``bjam``.
 Should you have this all set up, then go to the root directory of Flipsta distribution and say on the command line